d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 As stated above, we have a wide variety of data types.
 Before we feed it into a deep network, we need to perform some amount of processing.
-Let us start with the numerical features.
+Let's start with the numerical features.
 We begin by replacing missing values with the mean.
 This is a reasonable strategy if features are missing at random.
 To adjust them to a common scale,